 Ned Price, Department Spokesperson

-For more information on the ransomware variant listed above and the TOCRP and NRP, please see Department of State INL AntiCrime Rewards Program.
+For more information on the group listed above and the TOCRP and NRP, please see Department of State INL AntiCrime Rewards Program.